 FCS_COP.1/SHA Cryptographic operation

+Hierarchical to: No other components

-FCS_COP.1.1/SHA The TSF shall perform secure hash computation in accordance with a specified cryptographic algorithm SHA1, SHA224, SHA256, SHA384 and SHA512 and cryptographic key sizes none that meet the following standard: [FIPS PUB
+FCS_COP.1.1/SHA The TSF shall perform hashing in accordance with a specified cryptographic algorithm SHA-224, SHA-256, SHA-384, SHA-512 and cryptographic key sizes none that meet the following: [FIPS 180-4] .

-Note1) The TORNADO-E RSA/ECC library provides the functionalities for computation of hash values.
+Note1) The TORNADO-E RSA/ECC/SHA library provides the functionalities for computation of hash values.
 The use of these functionalities for keyed hash operations like HMAC or similar, is not subject of this TOE and requires specific security improvements and DPA analysis by the operating system which is not part of the TOE.
-The SHA224,

-SHA256, SHA384 and SHA512 functionalities are intended to be used for ECDSA signature generation and verification.
+The SHA-224, SHA-256, SHA-384 and SHA-512 functionalities are intended to be used for ECDSA signature generation and verification.

 Dependencies: No dependencies